jedisct1/libsodium-doc/secret-key_cryptography/chacha20-poly1305.md

 libsodium implements three versions of the ChaCha20-Poly1305 construction:

   - The original construction can safely encrypt up to 2^64 messages with the same key (even more with most protocols), without any practical limit to the size of a message (up to 2^64 bytes for a 128-bit tag).
   - The IETF variant.
-It can safely encrypt a practically unlimited number of messages, but individual messages cannot exceed 64\*(2^32)-64 bytes (approximatively 256 GB).
+It can safely encrypt a practically unlimited number of messages, but individual messages cannot exceed 64\*(2^32)-64 bytes (approximately 256 GB).
   - The XChaCha20 variant, introduced in libsodium 1.0.12.
 It can safely encrypt a practically unlimited number of messages of any sizes, and random nonces are safe to use.

-The first two variants are fully interoperable with other crypto libaries.
+The first two variants are fully interoperable with other crypto libraries.
 The XChaCha20 variant is currently only implemented in libsodium, but is the recommended option if interoperability is not a concern.

 They all share the same security properties when used properly, and are accessible via a similar API.